BSidesSF/bsidessf.github.io/about.md

 We also have to give a HUGE amount of thanks to our generous sponsors and donors that have the foresight to give without strings attached, year after year, and PROVE to the community that we are all in this together.
 In concert, the participants, sponsors and donors have allowed for us all to get together and make moves to change InfoSec…. one chat, presentation, laugh, and/or drink at a time.

-With some of the most passionate and influential infosec practitioners from around the country, and the world, coming to Vegas, BSidesSF is the place to be.
+With some of the most passionate and influential infosec practitioners from around the country, and the world, coming to RSA Conference, BSides SF is the place to be.
 The mix ranges from "down in the trenches" engineers, to business leaders, thought leaders, and executive decision makers of all stripes.